About this site

 Africa

 The bizarre Okapi is a primitive giraffe, about the size of a horse, found in a small region of rainforest in Zaire bordered by the Ituri, Uele, and Zaire rivers.
 It has striped legs like a zebra to help it blend into the shadows of the forest and a long neck to reach leaves above the floor.
 The okapi is solitary or lives in pairs and feeds on foliage that is shunned by other forest creatures.
 The okapi was only discovered by Western science in 1899 and less than 10,000 individuals exist today.
-During the recent civil strife in the Democratic Republic of Congo (Zaire), the Okapi Faunal Reserve suffered much encroachment from fleeing refugees and militias.
-It is unknown at this time how the okapi population fared.
+During the civil strife in the Democratic Republic of Congo (formerly Zaire) in the late 1990s and 2000s, the Okapi Faunal Reserve suffered much encroachment from fleeing refugees and militias, but the okapi population fared well.
+However in 2012, guerrillas attacked the headquarters of the reserve, killing rangers and more than a dozen okapi.

 African elephants are the largest land mammals of the world and are usually associated with the open savannas and plains of Africa.
 However, some African elephants (now considered a separate subspecies of elephant) do enter the Ituri rainforest of Zaire where they play an essential, although poorly understood, role as "architects of the rainforest."
 Elephants create clearings in the forest where they gather at mineral deposits and preferred drinking spots.
 After hundreds and even thousands of years of elephant trampling and digging, some of these clearings may reach several hundred yards across.
 The elephants keep these clearings open by trampling young colonizing plants and feeding on new leaves.
 These clearings attract other species which drink at the water hole and hunt prey exposed in the open area.
 Elephants, by feeding on young leaves in the forest, also allow more light to penetrate the canopy and reach the forest floor.
 Elephants not only clear areas, but also contribute to tree dispersal, in that several species of seed will only germinate after passing through an elephant's gut. [news and information on elephants | photos]